-Undoubtedly, this is on par with my second favorite film by M. Night Shyamalan, The Visit, right after The Sixth Sense.
+“Split” this is on par with my second favorite film by M. Night Shyamalan, “The Visit,” right after The Sixth Sense.

 The one thing that stood out most as a letdown about Split is the number of identities we actually get to see.
 We are manipulated in the trailers, led to believe there are 23 different identities within one man who we will get to see.
-Wrong.
-Of the 23, we get to personally watch about 8, 4 more heavily for the first 3/4 of the movie.
+Of the 23, we get to personally witness about 8— 4 more heavily for the first 3/4 of the movie.
 4 out of 23.
 As much as watching McAvoy portray 4-7 different people is, others may enter the theater expecting to be amazed with 15 more, and they will be sorely disappointed.
 All that said, McAvoy does a phenomenal job in this role, truly nailing every facet of each character portrayed in the man named “Kevin”.
 In fact, that is my first choice for pro number one.

 In the lead role, James does an impressive job juggling not just 7 names, but seven diverse personalities, each replete with unique accents, body language, facial expressions—the whole nine yards.
 Very impressive.
 At almost 38 years of age (looking quite young still), James certainly has tricks up his sleeve and flawlessly implements them without so much as a second out of character.
 In every moment his eyes are 100% committed to story-telling, wrapping the audience around the horrifying reality of a man stuck with 23 different minds.